The Ledger Nano X is a top-rated cryptocurrency hardware wallet for securing your crypto assets offline.

 How Much Does Ledger Nano X Cost?

-If you prefer a cheaper wallet, you can opt for the first-generation Ledger Nano S which costs $89 CAD.
+If you prefer a cheaper wallet, you can opt for the first-generation Ledger Nano S Plus, which costs $114 CAD.

 These prices already include HST and shipping costs.